ymolists/website/src/routes/blog/prebuilds.md

     yarn build
 ```

 Once we’re ready to start working on a new feature, or want to review a PR, we just find the previously built Docker image and have everything ready to go.
 No faffing with git clone, waiting for the code to build or anything of the sorts.
-We have reduced many minutes of our time to a simple docker run.
+We have reduced many minutes of our time to a simple Docker run.

 A similar way of implementing this is the way [gitpod.io](https://gitpod.io) does it (full disclosure: I am one of the folks working on this project).
 Gitpod comes with a GitHub app that triggers _workspace prebuilds_ which in essence take your dev-environment as code (Dockerfile), execute a set of commands in there and associate the results with the particular commit that triggered it all.
 When you open a workspace on that commit, you’ll get the results of the prebuild instead of waiting for everything to complete.